A combination of tests is required in order to give an accurate diagnosis of Canine Parvovirus. These tests can include but are not limited to:

 Dehydration is a major concern for all animals in summer.
-Ensure that you regularly offer plenty of cool water to your pet and that there is somewhere shady for them to rest.
+Ensure that you regularly offer plenty of cool water to your pet and that it is somewhere shady for them to rest.
 You should also keep them indoors during the hottest part of the day.

-If you cannot place the back of your hand on to the sidewalk and hold it there for more than 5 seconds without it becoming painful then it will be too hot for your pets paws and you should avoid letting them outside until it has cooled.
+If you cannot place the back of your hand on to the sidewalk and hold it there for more than 5 seconds without it becoming painful then it will be too hot for your pet's paws and you should avoid letting them outside until it has cooled.

 Antifreeze can also leak out of overheating cars.
 See our advice on antifreeze in the ‘winter’ section above.

 Don’t forget sunscreen!
-It is possible to buy specialist pet sunscreen to protect your pet from the summer sun.
+It is possible to buy special pet sunscreen to protect your pet from the summer sun.
 It is especially important to apply to pets with short fine hair and pink skin.
 You must never use any sunscreen that is not designed specifically to be used on animals.
 Speak to your veterinarian about the sunscreen that is right for your pet.